Do you suspect your daughter has autism? Autism in girls is harder to spot, so we asked the National Autistic Society to give us the low down.

 What is autism?

-Autism is a lifelong disability which affects how people communicate and interact with the world.
-There are approximately 700,000 autistic adults and children in the UK.
+Autism is a lifelong disability that affects how people communicate and interact with the world.
+At least one in 100 people are autistic, which means more than 700,000 people in the UK.

 - not drawing their parents’ or others’ attention to objects or events, for example pointing at a toy or a book, or at something that is happening nearby (or a child may eventually do this, but later than expected)

 - carrying out activities in a repetitive way, for example always playing the same game in the same way, or repeatedly lining toys up in a particular order